Oliver-BE/transit-gdp-project/README.md

 **`gdp_msa`**
 A measure of gross domestic product across all industries in millions of current dollars.

-**`centlat`**
-Centroid latitude.
-The centroid latitude of the census block that the metropolitan or micropolitan area is associated with.

-**`centlon`**
-Centroid longitude.
-The centroid longitude of the census block that the metropolitan or micropolitan area is associated with.

 **`intptlat`**
 Internal point latitude for each specific metropolitan and micropolitan statistical entity.